Amazon’s first operational wind farm in Europe delivers clean energy to Sweden

-This results in Amazon using no water to cool its Swedish data centres for 95% of the year.
+This results in Amazon using no water to cool its Swedish data centers for 95% of the year.
 During the few very hot days Sweden experiences each year, the company uses a minimal amount of water to help cool the air and remove heat from servers.
 “We develop our water use strategy by evaluating climate patterns for each AWS Region, local water management and availability characteristics, and the opportunity to conserve drinking water sources,” says Nat.
 “Taking a holistic approach, we assess both the water and energy usage of each potential cooling solution to select the most efficient method.”

 The Climate Pledge